Originally published February 29, 2016

 Be there for them unconditionally.
-People sent Bell cards and packages when she was sick, people donated money to us – it allowed me to stay home and to take care of, and spend time with, my daughter.
+People sent Bell cards and packages when she was sick.
+People donated money to us, which allowed me to stay home and take care of and spend time with my daughter.
 Every dollar that people kindly donated changed our lives.
-The kind words and prayers were so appreciated.
+We so appreciated all of the kind words and prayers.

 What do you hope people will learn from your story?